What steps are needed to practice this behavior?

 Recognize signs and symptoms of pregnancy

-Decide to seek ANC early - by the end of the first trimester
+Decide to seek ANC early, before the end of the first trimester

 Plan transport, resources, and logistics